cdlsol/seismic_act_cdmx/README.md

 *You can review the data in the DB by going to https://localhost:8080

-In order to run the query_seismic_data.py module, in charge of querying the DB and creating a map visualization, you need ro run the following command:
+In order to run the query_seismic_data.py module, in charge of querying the DB and creating a map visualization, you need ro run the following command in terminal:

 python3 query_seismic_data.py --user=root --password=root --host=localhost --port=5432 --db=sismos24 --query="SELECT * FROM seismic24 WHERE \"Fecha\" >= '2024-06-01';"